splunk/splunk-operator/docs/Install.md

 ## Install operator to watch single namespace with restrictive permission

 In order to install operator with restrictive permission to watch only single namespace use [splunk-operator-namespace.yaml](https://github.com/splunk/splunk-operator/releases/download/2.6.1/splunk-operator-namespace.yaml).
 This will create Role and Role-Binding to only watch single namespace.
-By default operator will be installed in `splunk-operator` namespace, user can edit the file to change the namespace
+By default operator will be installed in `splunk-operator` namespace, user can edit the file to change the namespace.

 ```
 wget -O splunk-operator-namespace.yaml https://github.com/splunk/splunk-operator/releases/download/2.6.1/splunk-operator-namespace.yaml